 As Mark and Judy searched for an answer that night, they suddenly heard the great spirit gong in the men's longhouse ringing.
 Mark went to see what was going on.
 He found the chief and asked him why they were summoning the tribal spirits if they truly wanted to become Christians.

 "Don't worry," the chief said.
 "We are calling them to tell them to go away because now we have a new God."

 Judy and Mark were still uncertain what to do as they finally fell asleep, bone-tired and knowing that they would have to give the chief and the village an answer in the morning.

-This case study is a revised version of one originally written by Paul Hiebert and which appeared in Case Studies in Missions, Baker Book House, 1987.
+This case study is a revised version of one written by Paul Hiebert that appeared in Case Studies in Missions, Baker Book House.
 This case study may be reproduced only upon payment of a 35-cent royalty per copy to Baker Book House, P.O.
-Box 6787, Grand Rapids, MI 49516 USA
+Box 6787, Grand Rapids, MI 49516, USA

 George Patterson, Conservative Baptist Missionary in Honduras, has identified seven basic commands of Christ that need to be taught to churches filled with new believers.
 The commands are:

 Is this material relevant in any way to this case study?